kylemanna/docker-openvpn/README.md

 `tap` mode, for instance, does not work on Android, except if the device is rooted.

-The topology used is `net30`, because it works on the widest range of OS.
-`p2p`, for instance, does not work on Windows.
+The topology used is `subnet` to support mesh networking.
+With mesh networking it is possible to route traffic through a different vpn client instead of the vpn server.
+This allows you to run the server on a vps in the internet and route traffic back to a client machine in your house so that it looks like you are at home.
+Internet providers routinely block customers from running servers in their home, thus it may not be possible for you to run the openvpn server in your home and reach it from outside the home network.
+Topology subnet avoids that issue as the machine in your home is a client, not a server.

-The UDP server uses`192.168.255.0/24` for dynamic clients by default.
+The UDP server uses`10.8.0.0/24` for dynamic clients by default.

 The client profile specifies `redirect-gateway def1`, meaning that after establishing the VPN connection, all traffic will go through the VPN.